Arthur Lieutenant: Early years

 Arthur Lieutenant was born in Jauer, an old market town in Silesia, some 70 km west of Breslau.
-On leaving school he studied Economics before embarking on a career as a tax lawyer.
+Upon leaving school he studied economics before embarking on a career as a tax lawyer.

 The rather confused revolutionary period directly following the war involved the establishment and / or reinvention of several political parties in Germany.
-One of these was the German People's Party (DVP / Deutsche Volkspartei) established towards the end of 1918.
-Arthur Lieutenant was a founder member.
-As the country moved uncertainly towards a more democratic future, several centrist and left leaning liberal groupings coalesced around the same time to form the German Democratic Party (DDP / Deutsche Demokratische Partei).
+One of these was the German People's Party (DVP/Deutsche Volkspartei) established towards the end of 1918.
+Arthur Lieutenant was a founding member.
+As the country moved uncertainly towards a more democratic future, several centrist and left leaning liberal groupings coalesced around the same time to form the German Democratic Party (DDP/Deutsche Demokratische Partei).
 During the early post-war period the DVP initially rejected the Weimar Constitution which, as matters later turned out, would form the basis for government in Germany till 1933.
 In 1919 Arthur Lieutenant switched his party allegiance to the DDP which was proving less grudging in its acceptance of the post-imperial constitutional structure being put in place.